FluxCapacitor2/easysearch/README.md

 $ ./easysearch
 ```

-If you're on Windows, the file name would be `easysearch.exe`.
+If you're on Windows, the file name would be `easysearch.exe` instead of `easysearch`.

 ## Building and Running with Docker